DravaMmonk/study-notes/docs/Unimelb/25S2/AIP/12-Integrating.md

 ---
 ## Model-free → Integrated Architectures

-Model-free
+**Model-free**

 - No model
 - Learn Value/Policy from experience

+!!! note "Pros & Cons"
 	- Cannot look ahead❌
 	- Sample may be expensive⚠️
 	- May fall into sub-optimal

-Integrated Architectures
+**Integrated Architectures**

 - Learn Model from experience
 - Learn and plan Value/Policy from real and simulated experience

+!!! note "Pros & Cons"
 	- Sample is efficient✅ (directly from simulators)
 	- Avoid model error✅ (Beyond Model-based)
 	- Supervised Learning methods can be used in model training✅
 	- Uncertainty can be learned in model training✅
 	- Modelling is hard❌
 		- Need environment to be model-learnable⚠️
 		- Compounding model bias❌ (experience is from model)
 	- High computation cost❌

 ---
 ## Simulation-based Search